Replace an old shower faucet and adjust the water temperature

 • To install the cartridge for this faucet, make sure it’s positioned correctly according to the manufacturer’s instructions.

-• Push it firmly into the valve making sure the marks on the cartridge line up with the slots on the valve.
+• Push it firmly into the valve making sure the marks on the shower cartridge line up with the slots on the valve.
 When inserted properly it should have a snug fit.

 • Screw on the bonnet nut and tighten it down with pliers.